fofr/sam-and-paul.com/source/_posts/tembe-elephant-park.md

 The lions were seen near the hide; we would set up the bait nearby and wait there until they’d fed and been darted, then we’d go down and watch the vets do their thing.
 That’s if the lions took the bait and all went to plan.

 The bait was a dead male nyala.
 It’s lucky none of us were vegetarian.
 This got a bit grim.
 From the back of the truck we dragged out the carcass and tied it to a pole with chains.
 Two metal screens were put up on either side, forcing any feeding animal to look away from the trucks – it makes darting them easier and safer.
 To spread the scent Hayden gutted the nyala, tied the guts into a neat ball, chained them to a truck and dragged them around the roads near the hide; this would hopefully tempt the lions in.
 Quite the first impression.

+{% figure tembe-prepping-lion-bait.jpg landscape %}
+Hayden, Leo and the vets prepping the nyala bait for the lions
+{% endfigure %}

 Leo stood guard with his rifle; getting off the truck is dangerous, and when people are on the ground working someone needs to be on lookout.
 We scanned for lions with the telemetry to double check none were close.